julianosk/continuous-requests-py/README.md

 A simple container that executes a get request from a Python script.
 It can repeat the get request indefinitely with a custom interval.

-The container is based on Alpine Linux 3.7 and the Python `requests` library.
+The container is based on Alpine Linux 3.7 and uses the Python [requests](https://pypi.org/project/requests/) library.

 ## Usage